iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 ## Is the choice of physical parameter important?
 To test the effect of physical parameter choice on connectivity metrics, we considered....

-- model resolution
-- nested models or not
 - timestep
 - choice of physical model
 - choice of particle model